This is about the Vigdel hike, one of many hikes on the coast of Jæren, Norway. The hike on sand and grass is 2.1 km one way.

 This hike between the sandy beaches of Ølberg and Vigdel may not be as fast as the distance of merely 2.1 km might indicate.
 First of all it is not suitable for cyclists, strollers or disabled persons.
 Secondly there are almost no public transportation to the end points.
 On the other hand there is plenty of parking space available at both ends if you have a car.
 In fact this is a hike across grasslands and rocks not easily accessible even on good days.
 This means of course that the satisfaction of accomplishing the hike is all the more rewarding.

 The hike offers a varied landscape of rocks and boulders, and through wilderness between two beautiful sandy beaches.
 The path is marked along the headland of Vigdelneset.
 The return may well take the shortcut over the hills if you don’t fancy the backtracing of your own footsteps.

-Boardwalk approach to Vigdel beach from parking lot.
+There is a boardwalk approach to Vigdel beach from the parking lot.
 The boards are laid out to facilitate our access but also to protect the fragile landscape.